-Dr Ben Rolfe is Executive Director of the Asia Pacific Leaders Malaria Alliance.
+Dr Ben Rolfe is the Chief Executive Officer of the Asia Pacific Leaders Malaria Alliance.
 Formerly Pacific Lead Health Advisor at the Australian Department of Foreign Affairs and Trade, Ben has more than twenty years’ experience in supporting health initiatives across 30 countries.
 His expertise focuses on health policy, systems strengthening and financing.
 Ben is currently based in Singapore, having previously lived and worked for long periods in Cambodia, Nepal, India, Tanzania, Australia, Nigeria and Eritrea.
 Dr Rolfe holds a PhD from the University of Wales and is a Fellow of the UK Faculty of Public Health Medicine.

-Dr Ben Rolfe is Executive Director of the Asia Pacific Leaders Malaria Alliance.
+Dr Ben Rolfe is the Chief Executive Officer of the Asia Pacific Leaders Malaria Alliance.
 Formerly Pacific Lead Health Advisor at the Australian Department of Foreign Affairs and Trade, Ben has more than twenty years’ experience in supporting health initiatives across 30 countries.
-His expertise focuses on health policy, systems strengthening and fina...Full Information
+His expertise focuses on health policy, systems strengt...Full Information

 A chemist by training, Jeff has 25 years experience leading clinical research, education and advocacy programs in malaria and HIV.
 The focus of Jeff’s work in the past decade has been building capacity and advocating for sustainable malaria and HIV drug resistance management and surveillance systems in Asia-Pacific region.
 Prior to joining AP...Full Information